A data-driven analysis of the financial impact of a poor website — from lost leads and damaged trust to search penalties and security liability.

 Annual cost: $4,200-$15,600.

-If this analysis has raised questions about your current website's performance, three steps will give you clarity:
+If this analysis raised questions about your current website's performance, three steps will give you clarity:

 Run a Lighthouse audit.
-Open Chrome, navigate to your website, press F12, click the Lighthouse tab, and run a report.
-If your performance score is below 50, your site is actively costing you business.
+Open Chrome, navigate to your website, press F12, click the Lighthouse tab, run a report.
+If your performance score is below 50, your site is costing you business.

 Check your Core Web Vitals.
-Go to PageSpeed Insights (pagespeed.web.dev), enter your URL, and review the results.
-If any of the three metrics are in the red, you are being penalized in search.
+Go to PageSpeed Insights (pagespeed.web.dev), enter your URL, review the results.
+If any of the three metrics are in the red, you're being penalized in search.

 Calculate your cost.
 Use our ROI calculator to estimate what your current site is costing you based on your traffic, industry, and customer value.